nicksonet/ansible-readme/documentation/source/quickstart.rst

     $ pip install grip
     $ grip

+Alternatively, see the `Github hosted version of the README file`_.

+.. _`Github hosted version of the README file`: https://github.com/decentral1se/ansible-role-mysql/blob/ansible-readme-generated-readme/README.md

 Ansible-Readme uses an internally managed `Jinja2`_ template file formatted as a Markdown document which it populates with information that is programmatically read from within the role directory specified by the given